AmPaschal/Dynamic-Symbolic-Executor/README.md

 Assignment for implementing dynamic symbolic execution.

 Dynamic Symbolic execution is a form of automated software testing, where we systematically generate inputs that can explore all paths in the program.
+This can reveal inputs that cause a program to crash.

 The tasks completed in this assignment include:
 1. Implemented **src/Instrument.cpp** to automatically add DSE-enabling functions during compilation.